Citation, DOI, disclosures and article data

 Treatment and prognosis

 The bony defect can be treated with bone grafting or placement of soft tissue within the defect, but this is generally reserved for large, engaging defects 6,7.
-Capsulotendinosis and filling of the Hill-Sachs lesion can be performed via open (Connolly procedure) or arthroscopic (remplissage) approaches 6,7.
+Capsulotendinosis and filling of the Hill-Sachs defect can be performed via open (Connolly procedure) or arthroscopic (remplissage) approaches 6,7.

 History and etymology